What is KY USDA Rural Development Guarantee in Kentucky?

 • Income.
 Applicants must not have annual adjusted income greater than 115% of the median household income for the area.
 Check your county’s USDA income limit.
 This called compliance income.

 • Credit.
-Applicants must have a minimum credit score of 581 to qualify for USDA’s guaranteed underwriting credit requirements.
+USDA’s guaranteed underwriting credit requirements.
 However, most lenders will want a 620 or preferably to get an Automated Approval 640 is the magic number in most cases.
 With regards to bankruptcy, 3 years is usually the date needed to lapse since your discharge.
+They actually require no minimum score but no lenders that I know of will do a no score loan.

 • Employment.
 Applicants must have proof of two years of stable income and employment.